Snowflake MCS/EHS community

 The hospital performs various types of surgery, though some complicated surgeries are referred to Phoenix.

-One local dentist has a good understanding of MCS/EHS issues and will accommodate if advised in advance.
+One Snowflake dentist has a good understanding of MCS/EHS issues and will accommodate if advised in advance.

 There are few specialist physicians in the area.
 There are some travelling specialist physicians who come to the area a few times a month.
-However, people usually travel to Phoenix for specialists.
+However, people sometimes have to travel to Phoenix for specialists.

 There is very little alternative health care available in the area.
 Some people go to Flagstaff, two hours away.
 The towns of Prescott and Sedona have world-class offerings, but they are too far away for a day trip.